-2-In the case of a port of kind signal, although a default expression can appear in an interface element that declares a (local or formal) port, such a default expression is not interpreted as the value of an implicit association element for that port.
+2-Although a default expression can appear in an interface element that declares a (local or formal) port, such a default 550 expression is not interpreted as the value of an implicit association element for that port.
 Instead, the value of the expression is used to determine the effective value of that port during simulation if the port is left unconnected (see 12.6.2).